invariant-labs/protocol/docs/docs/alephium/collections.md

 }
 ```

 The `Tickmap` Abstract Contract is designed to aid efficient traversal over ticks in a Pool.
 It utilizes a mapping data structure where each pool is identified by a `PoolKey` and `TickmapBatch` index.
 Due to the data storage limits of a single Contract, a Pool's tickmap is divided into several `TickmapBatch`es and further divided into chunks.
-One batch currently consists of 94 chunks.
-The size of a `Tickmap` is affected by the `tickSpacing` parameter of the `FeeTier`.
+One batch consists of 94 chunks, each storing information about the initialization state of 256 ticks.
+The maximum size of a `Tickmap` is affected by the `tickSpacing` parameter of the `FeeTier`.
 The higher the tick spacing the less Contracts the tickmap employs.

 | Type                   | Key                               | Value                                 |
 | ---------------------- | --------------------------------- | ------------------------------------- |